lizmat/articles/its-time-to-rak-4.md

 ## Twisting the haystack

-There is one argument that converts the haystack into a list with the absolute paths of all the files in the haystack: `--find`.
+There is one argument that converts the haystack into a list with the paths of all the files in the haystack: `--find`.
 It changes the list of targets into a target itself, if you will.
 So instead of looking for the pattern in the contents of the files of the haystack, you'd be looking in the *names* of the files instead.
 ```
 # Show all filenames that have "lib" in their name
 $ rak --find lib